zehengl/zehengl.github.io/content/blog/what-is-cooking/index.md

 ## Another approach of modelling

 Transfer learning is a trending topic nowadays in machine learning domain.
 It allows us to take advantage of pre-trained models and fine tune them for another domain/task.
-This dataset may not be the best case to apply transfer learning practise because the ingreidents are not written in natural language.
+This dataset may not be the best case to apply transfer learning practice because the ingredients are not written in natural language.
 I did it anyway for the sake of demonstration.
 For simplicity, I choose **fast.ai**.

 **fast.ai**'s learning rate finding function is pretty handy.
 And I only use the 1cycle policy to fit the model.
 Checkout the [language model script](https://github.com/zehengl/ez-cuisine-classifier/blob/master/try_language_models.py).